aws/aws-sdk-js/README.md

 Watch this README and the [AWS Developer Tools Blog][aws-devtools-blog] for updates and announcements regarding the maintenance plans and timelines.
-Please refer to the [AWS SDKs and Tools maintenance policy][aws-sdks-maintenance-policy] for further details.

 A maintenance mode message may be emitted by this package on startup.
 To suppress this message, use an environment variable: